 Soils most likely to have impaired or unsatisfactory soils occur on flatter areas or on gentler slopes.
 Because of the tendency of cattle to use flatter, especially if they are fairly open, these are also the areas most likely to be used by livestock.
-These flatter areas are likely to continue to receive a substantial amount of use under the Proposed Action to the degree that cattle are allowed to access them.
+These flatter areas are likely to continue to receive a substantial amount of use under the Proposed Action.
+However, steepness of a slope within authorized pastures does not affect the administration of the allotment, as cattle are not restricted to any range of slope.

 Slope is one factor which can predict where cattle may congregate.
 Holechek reports that cattle tend to use ten to 30 percent slopes thirty percent less often than zero to ten percent slopes and 30 to 60 percent slopes sixty percent less often than flats.
 Slopes over 60 percent are seldom used (Holechek, 1992).
 As shown in Table 3, approximately 25 percent (16,528 acres) of the Hicks-Pikes Peak Allotment has a slope of 15 percent or under.
 These areas would receive the highest use to the degree that cattle would be allowed to access them.
 However, the Proposed Action includes fencing and water improvements in the pastures associated with the highest amount of these acres, (Horseshoe Bend, Windmill, Ortega, and Lower Shute Pastures).
 These improvements are designed to exclude cattle or better disperse cattle, reducing the effects to these low slope areas.
 Improvements are also more concentrated in the Proposed Action in areas within the 15 to 40 percent slope range, which covers approximately 44 percent of the allotment (29,646 acres).
 These improvements would also reduce effects to these areas.
-The remaining 31 percent of the allotment, (68,497 acres) is mapped as 40 percent slope or greater.
+The remaining 31 percent of the allotment, (20,662 acres) is mapped as 40 percent slope or greater.
 Trailing by cattle on steeper slopes can physically displace soils, leading to erosion.
 As cattle will be least likely to use these areas, minimal effect is anticipated under the Proposed Action.
 Under the No Grazing Alternative, cattle would be removed from the Allotment which would remove effects from cattle on all areas.

 The effects of installing or removing range improvements (fence construction, tank construction or improvement, etc.) would be a minor, localized, short-term disturbance to soils.
-Range improvements can have slight, localized, short-term impacts to soils during construction.
+Range improvements can have localized, short-term impacts to soils during construction.
 Building fences and developing waters will indirectly benefit soils by improving distribution of cattle resulting in a net positive effect across the Allotment.
 Other management actions, such as salting and water development, that affect livestock use patterns can improve cattle distributions and lessen impacts to heavily used areas but could lead to increased use of other areas that had been previously unused or lightly used.
-Under the No Grazing Alternative, existing improvements that are assigned to neighboring permittees to maintain.
+Under the No Grazing Alternative, existing improvements would be removed or assigned to neighboring permittees to maintain.
 For improvements that are assigned to neighboring permittees, soils would be affected to the same degree that they would under the Proposed Action.